Cincinnati Acupuncture Clinic is an NCCAOM Certified Provider.

 Traditional Chinese Medicine Theory

 The Classical Chinese explanation is that energy (Qi) flows in channels (or meridians) throughout the body and over its surfaces.
-The Qi consists of all essential life activities which include the spiritual, emotional, mental, and physical aspects of life.
+The Qi comprises all essential life activities, which include the spiritual, emotional, mental, and physical aspects of life.
 These meridians are rivers of energy flowing through the body.
 Each major organ is associated with its meridian.
-Through the network of meridians, the internal organs are connected to certain areas and parts of the body including the muscles, bones, joints, and other organs.
+The network of meridians connects the internal organs to specific areas and parts of the body, including the muscles, bones, joints, and other organs.

-The Chinese believe that health is a manifestation of balance, both within the body itself and between the body and the external environment.
+Under Chinese philosophy, the state of well-being is a product of equilibrium, encompassing the internal functions of the body and its connection with the external realm.
 "Heaven, Earth, and I are living together, and all things and I form an inseparable unity." - Chuang Tzu.
-When the body is internally balanced and in harmony with the external environment, Qi flows smoothly through the meridians to nourish the organs and tissues.
-If an obstruction occurs in one of the meridians, the Qi is disrupted and cannot flow properly.
-When the Qi cannot flow smoothly or is forced to flow in the opposite direction, the body’s innate balance is disrupted, and illness results.
+When the body achieves internal balance and harmony with the external environment, Qi circulates seamlessly through the meridians to provide nourishment to the organs and tissues.
+The occurrence of an obstruction in any of the meridians hampers the smooth flow of Qi, resulting in disruption.
+When the flow of Qi is impeded or redirected, it disrupts the body's natural equilibrium, leading to the occurrence of illness.

-Acupuncture points are the specific points on the meridians where the Qi is both concentrated and accessible.
+Acupuncture points are the specific points on the meridians, where the Qi is both concentrated and accessible.
 Acupuncture engages the Qi by inserting needles at these specific points, the goal being to restore the proper flow of Qi.
-As the body regains its natural balance, well-being returns.
+The restoration of the body's natural balance leads to the return of well-being.

 Call 513-288-4448 to setup a consultation.